 Breast Imaging Fellowship

-The UT Southwestern Medical Center Breast Imaging Fellowship is a one year intensive training program in the Diagnostic Radiology Subspecialty of Breast Imaging.
+The UT Southwestern Medical Center Breast Imaging Fellowship is a year-long intensive training program in the Diagnostic Radiology Subspecialty of Breast Imaging.

 Three one-year fellowships per year are offered in Breast Imaging.